 Phillippians 4:6 Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.

-Matthew 6:31-34: So don’t worry about these things, saying, “What will we eat?
+Matthew 6:31-33 So don’t worry about these things, saying, “What will we eat?
 What will we drink?
 What will we wear?”
 These things dominate the thoughts of unbelievers, but your heavenly Father already knows all your needs.
 Seek the Kingdom of God above all else, and live righteously, and he will give you everything you need.
-Therefore do not worry about tomorrow, for tomorrow will worry about itself.
-Each day has enough trouble of its own.

 Phillippians 4:19 And my God shall supply all your need according to His riches in glory by Christ Jesus.

 Matthew 7:7-8 Ask and it will be given to you; seek and you will find; knock and the door will be opened to you.
 For everyone who asks receives; the one who seeks finds; and to the one who knocks, the door will be opened.

 2 Corinthians 9:6-8 Whoever sows sparingly will also reap sparingly, and whoever sows generously will also reap generously.
 Each of you should give what you have decided in your heart to give, not reluctantly or under compulsion, for God loves a cheerful giver.
 And God is able to bless you abundantly, so that in all things at all times, having all that you need, you will abound in every good work.